 History of SSH Communications Security

-December 1995 he founded SSH Communiations Security Corp.
-The company grew to 190 people and $20m in sales by 2000, and went public in the Helsinki Stock Exchange, which is now part of NASDAQ OMX Nordic.
-The company opened its US subsidiary, SSH Communications Security, Inc., in 1998 and has done more than 50% of its sales in the United States since 1999.
+The company grew to 190 people and $20m in sales by 2000 and went public on NASDAQ OMX Nordic.
+The company started its US operations in 1998 and has done most of its business in the US since then.

-In the early years, the company derived most of its revenue from IPSec and PKI OEM licensing, with customers such as Sun Microsystems, Lucent, Compaq, Intel, Juniper, Nokia, Ericsson, NEC, and about 100 other telecommunications, networking, and firewall vendors.
-That part of the business was sold to Safenet in 2003; however, the company still retains patents from that time that are used in smartphones, VoIP (voice-over-ip), and various operating systems.
-The company expects to derive substantial revenue from these patents in the coming years.
+In the early years, the company derived most of its revenue from technology licensing with customers such as Sun Microsystems, Lucent, Compaq, Intel, Juniper, Nokia, Ericsson, NEC, and a hundred other telecommunications, networking, and cybersecurity vendors.